 Curious About Mortgages in Washington State?

 If you’re ready to buy your first home in Washington State, Sammamish Mortgage would love to help you.
-We are a local, family-owned company based in Bellevue, Washington and serve the entire state, as well as Oregon, Colorado, and Idaho.
+We are a local, family-owned company based in Bellevue, Washington and have been serving the entire state, as well as Oregon, Colorado, and Idaho, since 1992.
 We have various mortgage programs to offer you, depending on your exact financial situation.
 Please contact us if you have mortgage-related questions.